-The main application of both models is to display a measured variable or control signal in a hazardous process area.
+The main application of all the models is to display a measured variable or control signal in a hazardous process area.
 The zero and span of the display are independently adjustable so that the indicator can be calibrated to display any variable represented by the 4/20mA current, e.g. temperature, flow, pressure or level.

-Both models have been certified intrinsically safe for use in gas and dust hazardous areas by Notified Body Intertek Testing and Certification Ltd and comply with the European ATEX Directive 94/9/EC.
-Dust certification is an option described in Appendix 1 which must be request when the instrument is ordered.
+All the models have been certified intrinsically safe for use in gas and dust hazardous areas by Notified Body Intertek Testing and Certification Ltd and comply with the European ATEX Directive 94/9/EC.
 The EC-Type Examination certificate specifies that under fault conditions the output voltage, current and power at the 4/20mA input terminals will not exceed those specified for simple apparatus in Clause 5.7 of EN 60079-11, which simplifies installation and documentation.

-For international applications both models have IECEx certification which is described in Appendix 2.
+For international applications all models have IECEx certification which is described in Appendix 2.

-For installations in the USA and Canada both models have FM and cFM certification which is described in Appendix 3.
-FM and cFM certification is an option which must be request when the instrument is ordered.
+For applications in the USA and Canada all models have FM and cFM certification, see Appendix 3.